HarperJonesGPT/PokerGPT/README.md

 # PokerGPT - GPT4 poker bot for Pokerstars

-PokerGPT is an advanced online poker-playing bot for Pokerstars(6-player Texas Holdem, Cash game) that utilizes the OpenAI GPT-4 API for real-time game state analysis and decision-making.
+PokerGPT is an advanced online poker-playing bot for Pokerstars(6-player Texas Hold'em, Cash game) that utilizes the OpenAI GPT-4 API for real-time game state analysis and decision-making.
 It has built-in GUI to visualize poker data + voice support to playback actions on the table.

 ## Features